 Growing the number of women in leadership positions

-By December 2020, we've set a goal to have 40% female directors on our Board, and a 50/50 split of males and females in our global leadership teams.
+We set a goal to have 40% female directors on our Board, and a 50/50 split of men and women in our global leadership teams by December 2020.
+We're proud to have achieved this targets six months early.

 As part of our commitment to gender equality, we held our inaugural Women’s Leadership Forum in Cambodia in 2017.
 This initial forum spawned the introduction of our Global Mentoring Program, geared at supporting and developing our future female leaders.